How to Respond to a Debt Collection Letter and What to Include in a Debt Validation Letter

 The FDCPA does not require a debt collector to provide a copy of a debt collection license in order to validate a debt.

 Federal law does not require a debt collector to be licensed to collect a debt.
 That's a state issue.
-Some states require a debt collection license while do not.
+Some states require a debt collection license while others do not.

 As a result, the FDPCA (which is a federal law) cannot require a debt collector to provide proof of licensing when your state has no such law.
 In the event your state does have that requirement, it does not mean that proof of licensure is necessary to validate a debt.